-- > The assumption for the incidence of service-related vs. non-service-related deaths for the Police and Fire groups was changed from 75% service-related / 25% non-service-related to 100% service-related. - As a result of these assumption changes, the total normal cost decreased by \$2,942 and the actuarial accrued liability increased by \$5,628,240.
-The total impact was an increase in the actuarially determined contribution of \$304,006. - 8.
-This report constitutes an actuarial valuation for the purpose of determining the actuarially determined contribution under the Plan's funding policy and measuring the progress of that funding policy.
-The Net Pension Liability (NPL) and Pension Expense under Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68, for inclusion in the plan and employer's financial statements as of June 30, 2018, was provided separately on September 7, 2018. - 9.
-This actuarial report as of July 1, 2018 is based on financial and demographic data as of that date.
-Changes subsequent to that date are not reflected and will affect future actuarial costs of the plan. - 10.
+As a result of these assumption changes, the total normal cost increased by \$22,750 and the actuarial accrued liability increased by \$2,484,198.
+The total impact was an increase in the actuarially determined contribution of \$124,269.

+- 8. This report constitutes an actuarial valuation for the purpose of determining the actuarially determined contribution under the Plan's funding policy and measuring the progress of that funding policy.
+The Net Pension Liability (NPL) and Pension Expense under Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68, for inclusion in the plan and employer's financial statements as of June 30, 2019, was provided separately on October 16, 2019. - 9.
+It is important to note that this actuarial valuation is based on plan assets as of June 30, 2019.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the valuation date.
+The Plan's actuarial status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
+While it is impossible to determine how the market will perform over the next several months, and how that will affect the results of next year's valuation, Segal is available to prepare projections of potential outcomes upon request. - 10.
 Since the actuarial valuation results are dependent on a given set of assumptions, there is a risk that emerging results may differ significantly as actual experience proves to be different from the assumptions.
 We have not been engaged to perform a detailed analysis of the potential range of the impact of risk relative to the Plan's future financial condition, but have included a brief discussion of some risks that may affect the Plan in Section 2.
-A more detailed assessment of the risks would provide the Board with a better understanding of the inherent risks.
+A more detailed assessment would provide the Board with a better understanding of the inherent risks.